z4kn4fein/stashbox/docs/docs/getting-started/glossary.md

 <CodeDescPanel>
 <div>

-It's a constructor / method argument or a property / field of a registered *Implementation type* that gets evaluated (*injected*) by the container during the service's construction.
+It's a constructor/method argument or a property/field of a registered *Implementation type* that gets evaluated (*injected*) by Stashbox during the service's construction.

 In this example, `Implementation` has an `IDependency` *injectable dependency* in its constructor.